bzoulko/module11_challenge/README.md

     - Main section of the page.
         - Column to the left is where your notes will be saved and kept in a list format.
+            * Each list item will have a DELETE (AKA: Trash Can) Icon you can click to remove the note.
+            * Clicking on the list item itself will load it into the text area for review.
         - Column to the right is where you enter your notes.

 All data saved is kept in JSON format for easy retrieval.
 Everytime the appliocation re-opens, your saved notes will re-appear on the left hand side.
-Unfortunatly I ran short on time and wasn't able to get the DELETE feature working.

 ### Special Notes: